ddoherty6/03-Password-Generator/README.md

 ## Future Development

 This application, in its current form, cannot accommodate more than one password request in the same session.
 The user must refresh the browser to enter new criteria and regenerate a new password.
-Using javascript methods to add and remove an additional container inside class "card-body" seems to be the best approach here.
+Using DOM API methods to add and remove an additional container inside class "card-body" seems to be the best approach here.